-In line with S3, CBM contributes to developing a Regional innovation ecosystem in the following technological development trajectories:
+In line with S3, CBM promotes an open and inclusive network of actors and contributes to the Regional Innovation Health Ecosystem in the following technological and innovation development roadmaps and priorities:

 The development of medical devices, including diagnostic imaging systems, for the development of new products for advanced biosensors and for prosthetics; creation of biomaterials and bioreactors for regenerative medicine field and development of advanced instrumentation in the field of nanotechnologies.

 The development of innovative technology platforms for human diagnostics and clinical evaluations of patients, for food diagnostics (quality, traceability and safety), and for veterinary and environmental diagnostics in the health sector and the development of “Omic” technologies.